gofullstack/capistrano-chef/README.md

 Capistrano Chef is a Capistrano 3 extension that makes Chef and Capistrano 3 get along like best buds.

-Note: this gem will not work for Capistrano versions prior to 3.
+Note: this latest version of this gem will not work for Capistrano versions prior to 3.
+Please use [version 0.1.0](http://rubygems.org/gems/capistrano-chef/versions/0.1.0) or earlier if you want to use Capistrano Chef with Capistrano 2.

 ## Roles